 HOW DOES LUME WORK?

 - Lume doesn’t use fragrances to cover up odor – it actually stops odors before they start!
-It creates a protective barrier on your skin to prevent bacteria from digesting bodily fluids and creating unpleasant smells.
+It blocks bacteria from digesting bodily fluids and creating unpleasant smells.
 In clinical testing, Lume virtually eliminated odor.

 - Little kids should be treated with a gentle remedy that can stand up to the varsity stink they can deal out.
 Lume is full of gentle ingredients and has a pH that protects your skin’s acid mantle, instead of disrupting it like baking soda-based deodorant.